bormaxi8080/osint-timeline/DRAFT.md

 **Universal Search & AI:**

+Avibe.
+The local-first Agent OS - your AI partner lives on your own machine.
+Drive the official Claude Code, Codex & OpenCode from your browser or any chat app: https://github.com/avibe-bot/avibe

 MulmoTerminal.
 Run multiple Claude Code and Codex sessions in parallel — a browser terminal grid that shows which agent needs you.
 Local, tmux-backed, MIT: https://github.com/receptron/mulmoterminal

 DashClaw.
 Remote approvals, policy checks, and execution evidence for unattended AI agents: https://github.com/ucsandman/DashClaw